+Tyler Hollett is an Associate Professor of Education (LDT) for the College of Education at Penn State.
 My research examines the intersection of out-of-school learning, youth culture, and digital media.
-Specifically, I study and design informal, media-rich learning settings for youth in order to support innovative teaching and learning.
-As an effort to disrupt container-like models of teaching and learning, my research responds to the ongoing development of interest-driven learning opportunities for youth within—and beyond—settings like home, libraries, schools, and city streets.
-Simply put, I believe that youth learn best when they pursue their own interests, when the have the opportunities to work alongside and share that knowledge with supportive peers and adults, and when they have multiple opportunities, across settings, to refine skills valued by a meaningful, and authentic community.
-With this belief as an anchor, my research to date has explored youth, learning with digital media, in-and-out of schools, including youth learning and composing with mobile devices, youth learning through video gameplay, and youth learning in action sports, like skateboarding and BMX riding.
+Specifically, I study and design informal, media-rich learning settings for youth to support innovative teaching and learning.
+As an effort to disrupt container-like models of teaching and learning, my research responds to the ongoing development of interest-driven learning opportunities for youth within—and beyond—settings like homes, libraries, schools, and city streets.
+Simply put, I believe that youth learn best when they pursue their own interests, when they have the opportunities to work alongside and share that knowledge with supportive peers and adults, and when they have multiple opportunities across settings to refine skills valued by a meaningful and authentic community.
+With this belief as an anchor, my research to date has explored youth learning with digital media, in-and-out of schools, including youth learning and composing with mobile devices, youth learning through video gameplay, and youth learning in action sports, like skateboarding and BMX riding.

-I am currently accepting doctoral students who have an interest in researching and thinking together about learning across settings, youth learning with digital media, and youth learning in technology-enhanced athletic settings.
+I am currently accepting doctoral students interested in researching and thinking together about learning across settings, youth learning with digital media, and youth learning in technology-enhanced athletic settings.